 If you order something from Amazon you know it’s going to arrive at your door within days, and they’ve used their streamlined warehouses to start Fulfilment by Amazon.
 Companies all over the world use Amazon to sell their products, so customers have access to nearly any product available on a website they trust while Amazon sits back and counts their money.

 PayPal created a billion-dollar business by building something on top of an existing marketplace, and as you know the financial industry is very lucrative.
 Visa did the same thing when they were building their brand, although they managed to do it almost 60 years earlier and they are now one of the most trusted brands in the industry.

 Instant coffee was being sold before Nescafe came along, but it was still very quick to the party.
 It didn’t catch a lucky break by building a new industry from scratch, but it jumped on a trend while creating a better product at the same time.
 Their advanced coffee refining process introduced in 1938 was so popular because it tasted better than what was available.

-Some of the fashion retailers offering cheap clothes compared to brands like Louis Vuitton sell almost identical products, because they know there will always be a market for people with less money who want to keep up with current trends.
-Zara have built their brand around being able to bring these clothes to market quicker than anyone else.
+Some of the fashion retailers offering cheap clothes compared to brands like Louis Vuitton sell almost identical products because they know there will always be a market for people with less money who want to keep up with current trends.
+Zara has built their brand around being able to bring these clothes to market quicker than anyone else.